 QR 140 is not a prerequisite for courses in the mathematics department, which have a separate placement mechanism.
 Thus, you may enroll in a calculus course prior to or concurrently with QR 140.

-First-year students who are interested in pursuing biology, chemistry, neuroscience, or premedical studies may enroll in Chem 105P or Bisc 110P during their first semester, prior to or concurrently with QR 140.
+First-year students who are interested in pursuing biology, chemistry, neuroscience, or premedical studies may enroll in Chem 105P or Bisc 110P during their first year, prior to or concurrently with QR 140.
+First-year students who are interested in pursuing economics may enroll in Econ 101P or Econ 102P during their first year, prior to or concurrently with QR 140.

 Yes.
 QR 140 provides MM (mathematical modeling) distribution credit in addition to fulfilling the QR component of the QR & DL requirement.
 All designated DL courses can also be used to satisfy a distribution credit in the area appropriate to the specific course chosen in addition to fulfilling DL.